-The latest figures released by the Finance & Leasing Association (FLA) show that consumer finance new business in July was at a similar level to the same month last year.
+The latest figures released by the Finance & Leasing Association (FLA) show growth of 7% in consumer finance new business in September, compared with the same month last year.
 In Q3 2016, new business was also up by 7% compared with the same quarter in 2015.

 Geraldine Kilkelly, Head of Research and Chief Economist at the FLA, said: